TigerForge2/easycolorsmap/README.md

 #### WHAT'S NEW

+#### 1.7 (01/09/2022)
+ - The colors in the Colors Map are now shown correctly when using the same Map in both RGB and CMYK documents.

 #### 1.6 (27/07/2022)
  - When right click + CTRL, the popup menu was positioned in a wrong place scrolling down the Colors Map.